 Last week I dismissed a Cerebra employee for stealing, and it broke my heart.

-There’s failing and then there’s deceit.
+There’s failing, and then there’s deceit.
 Deceit is not cool.
-Deceit breaks trust, and trust is astonishingly hard to rebuild once broken.
-And this is where leadership becomes incredibly difficult – making a call between the mission and the ‘man’.
-I had to dismiss someone I care about deeply knowing that their failure was deceit (doing the same crappy thing over and over knowing full well it’s not ok).
+Deceit breaks trust and trust is astonishingly hard to rebuild once broken.
+And this is where leadership becomes incredibly hard – making a call between the mission and the ‘man’.
+I had to dismiss someone I care about deeply, knowing that their failure was deceit (doing the same crappy thing over and over knowing full well it’s not ok).